A Wide Array of Experience and Backgrounds

 We seek to enroll well-rounded individuals with the following characteristics:

 If so, join us for a campus tour, familiarize yourself with our world-renowned professors, and meet with our students from around the globe.
-Read about student experiences in our MFin Viewbook, and then decide whether you can see yourself working toward your own MFin at MIT Sloan.
+Read about student experiences and then decide whether you can see yourself working toward your own MFin at MIT Sloan.

 “We’re very interdisciplinary.
 Among the faculty in the group are an economist, a political scientist, a sociologist, and an industrial relations specialist.
 We’ve always made a big effort to be open to a variety of perspectives, but also to go beyond being open to them, to want to bring them in, because it makes for a richer environment.”